A light-hearted celebration of the Marvel formula, and women, Captain Marvel is a neon-lit appetizer before the galactic bash due in April.

 Vers, a Kree agent, is tormented by nightmares, although she has no concrete memory of her past.
-When she is captured following a bungled mission, a memory probe by the enemy race of Skrulls results in her crash landing on Earth and vaguely remembering her previous involvements with humans.
+When she is captured after a bungled mission, a memory probe by the enemy race of Skrulls results in her crash landing on Earth and vaguely remembering her previous involvements with humans.
 Assisted by a young Nick Fury, Vers then digs up evidence pointing to her previous life on Earth, evidence that also strongly suggests she is not who she believes herself to be.
-Her discoveries eventually places her in open conflict with her Kree comrades.
-The outcome of which will forever transforms her.
+Her discoveries eventually place her in open conflict with her Kree comrades.
+The outcome of which will forever transform her.

 You know, I didn’t quite realize why Captain Marvel was released around early March, specifically Mar 8 in the United States, till about an hour into the movie.

 Yeah, that’s how numb I could be with … certain social concerns.
 Regarding this, let me just say that while I don’t entirely disagree with the move, it still felt gimmicky.
 I mean, strong women have long been a recurring theme in Marvel comics.
 (Who’s the most powerful FF member?
 Who’s the deadliest X-Men in the original group?
 Huh?)
 Other than an overt effort to repeat the socio-political triumph of Black Panther, was there really any other reason for this story angle?

 But that’s just me.
 On the movie proper, hey, I greatly enjoyed it!
 And that’s not just because I’ve long been a sucker for overpowered, strong-willed women.